 Note: Handwritten or hard-copy applications are not accepted.
 Upon successfully submitting your application, you will receive an auto-generated email to confirm receipt of your application.
 If you do not receive confirmation, please contact the Financial Aid Office.

-The deadline to apply for the PILC Summer Grant Program is typically scheduled in early March each year and will be posted on the Portal along with all pertinent information.
+The deadline to apply for the PILC Summer Grant Program is typically scheduled in early March.
 After the close of the application deadline, the Faculty Public Interest Law Committee reviews all student applications received and will notify students of application status by end of March.

 For individualized assistance and advice on how to participate in legal recruitment programs and preparing application materials to apply for full-time summer clerk programs with eligible organizations, please contact Southwestern’s Career Services to request an appointment with your assigned Career Services advisor.